kostaskougios/code-optimizer/Readme.md

 ## What is optimized right now?

-These:
+These (note: iterable includes seq and list, most seq optimizations are only on lists which is the default class when creating a seq) :

 ```
 iterable.filter(...).map(...)
 iterable.map(...).filter(...)
+iterable.map(...).partition(...)
 iterable.filter(...).forall(...)
 iterable.withFilter(...).foreach(...)
 list.map(...).find(...)
 ```
-(note: iterable includes seq and list, most seq optimizations are only on lists which is the default class when creating a seq)

 ## Using the plugin